The ENVIRONMENTAL PATH exists since 2007. Today it is a green area of 1800 sq. m. – home for a living collection of woody and herbaceous plants.

 PALEOPARK is a part of the Environmental path, displaying the life-size sculptures of prehistoric animals who used to inhabit the territory of modern Russia.
 Here you can also find representatives of the most ancient plants, such as Ginkgo, Tsuga and Pseudotsuga.
 The dinosaurs’ contemporaries – the Ginkgo genus first appeared 250 million years ago and comprised a variety of species, which were great in number.

 An Information kiosk is available to visitors at the Environmental path.
 It has informative interactive programs and games, three of which are about birds that can be met at the Environmental path.
-Visitors can also try the interactive stands, which can help you learn about the birds that nest in this region and at what time in a form of riddles.
+Visitors can also try the interactive stands, which can help you learn about the birds that nest in this region and when in a form of riddles.

 What do birds eat?